Finding a Good Nursing Job Used to be easy. Today it can be a struggle

 - Work in something else other then nursing

-Again, I believe nursing is a incredible, noble, worthwhile, and rewarding profession.
-The obstacles we now have may be temporary and relative to a ever changing economy.
-Nursing changes and it is just like working on a floor; everything changes unexpectedly and quickly.
+Nursing is a noble, worthwhile, and rewarding profession.
+The obstacles now may be temporary and relative to a changing economy.
+Nursing changes and like working on a floor; everything changes unexpectedly and quickly.
 Remember that if you become a nurse, only you can do the job of a nurse.
 This translates to something like: “when they need you they really need you”.

 If hospitals are not hiring other places might be.
 Nursing homes and clinics can be a good place to start and there is always something to learn in these places in fact there is a lot to learn in these places.
 I think one mistake some new grads make is to not do anything and wait until a hospital job or “the perfect jog” comes up.